-In order to participate successfully in the CSU Stanislaus campus community, faculty should understand the norms and policies that bear on teaching, research, and day-to-day interaction with colleagues, staff, and students.
-CSU Stanislaus promotes a set of values that incorporate mutual respect for all members of the community and for the differences among various campus constituencies.
+In order to participate successfully in the Stanislaus State campus community, faculty should understand the norms and policies that bear on teaching, research, and day-to-day interaction with colleagues, staff, and students.
+Stanislaus State promotes a set of values that incorporate mutual respect for all members of the community and for the differences among various campus constituencies.

 Academic Dishonesty and Academic Integrity

 As we transmit the values of the academic community, we should make clear to students what does and does not constitute academic dishonesty within our university culture.
 Such definitions are not always clear- cut.
 They may vary, for instance, in classes, workshops, or labs where students work together and share ideas, where they co-author or co-present reports, or where they are asked to reflect on other people's ideas or work.
 You should make the norms for your class very clear, especially with regard to group work, in order to avoid difficult situations.